 This class emphasizes the essence of natural medicine as taught by the founding naturopathic doctors.
-Students will practice water and herbal therapies, poultices, Cayce treatments and other therapies on themselves and each other.
-There are opportunities to experience an internal cleansing/detoxification, learn practical applications, and hear case experiences of natural, safe remedies.
+Students will practice water and herbal therapies, poultices, Cayce treatments and other therapies on themselves and each

 Elective: PHM 740E - Advanced Minor Surgery

 Upon completion of this course, students will have a broader knowledge of surgical procedures, treatment and follow-up.
 Various new suturing techniques will enable students to handle a wider variety of cases.